solliancenet/azureaiconf-asa-aml-workshop/README.md

-# azureaiconf-asa-aml-workshop
+# Synapse Analytics &amp; Machine Learning - The Ultimate AI Platform in Azure
-Synapse Analytics &amp; Machine Learning - The Ultimate AI Platform in Azure workshop at Azure + AI Conference.
+ Materials for the Azure + AI Conference workshop.